Ann Elizabeth Mayer

-Ann Elizabeth Mayer is an Associate Professor of Legal Studies in the Department of Legal Studies and Business Ethics at the Wharton School of the University of Pennsylvania.
+Ann Elizabeth Mayer is an associate professor of legal studies in the department of legal studies and business ethics at the Wharton School of the University of Pennsylvania.

 Biography

-Ann E. Mayer has taught law courses on subjects comprising law and policy in international business, globalization and human rights, introductions to U.S. law, comparative law, and Islamic law in contemporary Middle Eastern legal systems.
+Mayer has taught law courses on subjects comprising law and policy in international business, globalization and human rights, introductions to U.S. law, comparative law, and Islamic law in contemporary Middle Eastern legal systems.

-She earned a B.A. in Honors German from the University of Michigan in 1964; a M.A. in Near Eastern Languages and Literatures (Arabic and Persian) from the University of Michigan in 1966; a J.D. from the Law School of the University of Pennsylvania in 1975; a Certificate in Islamic and Comparative Law from the School of Oriental and African Studies of the University of London in 1977 and in 1978 a Ph.D. in Middle Eastern History from the University of Michigan.
+She earned a B.A. in honors German from the University of Michigan in 1964; a M.A. in Near Eastern languages and literatures (Arabic and Persian) from the University of Michigan in 1966; a J.D. from the University of Pennsylvania Law School in 1975; a certificate in Islamic and comparative law from the University of London in 1977 and in 1978 a Ph.D. in Middle Eastern history from the University of Michigan.

 Research areas

-Ann E. Mayer has written widely on issues of Islamic law in contemporary legal systems, comparative law, international law, and the problems of integrating international human rights law in domestic legal systems.
+Mayer has written widely on issues of Islamic law in contemporary legal systems, comparative law, international law, and the problems of integrating international human rights law in domestic legal systems.
 A major portion of her scholarship concerns human rights issues in contemporary North Africa and the Middle East.
 She has published extensively in law reviews and in scholarly journals and books concerned with comparative and international law and politics in contemporary Middle East and North Africa.

 Her interest in international human rights law encompasses the emergence of new ideas of corporate responsibility under international human rights law and problems concerning the transferral of former state obligations to private actors.
 She consults widely on cases involving human rights issues and Middle Eastern law, being a member of the Pennsylvania Bar.